oVirt/ovirt-site/source/feature/engine/serial-console.html.md

 *   **On the proxy host**, the TCP port **2222** must be opened to enable external connections (from user's boxes)
 *   **On each hypervisor host** (aka compute node), the TCP port **2223** must be opened to enable internal connections from the proxy host to the hypervisor hosts.

+**IMPORTANT UPGRADE NOTICE** This feature overrides the old virtio console feature.
+If you need the old, deprecated virtio console, you must edit manually the configuration

+TODO: either add query or engine-config incantation

+To use this feature, you need to upgrade the cluster compatibility level to 3.6.
+New VMs created in 3.6 cluster will have this feature working out of the box.
+Special care must be taken if you upgrade existing VM from a 3.5 cluster.

+In order to support cluster 3.6, all hosts must have the "ovirt-vmconsole" package enabled.
+You can easily achieve this - putting your host(s) in maintenance mode - upgrading the cluster compatibility level - re-installing through Engine UI the relevant hosts.
+This will also enable the new serial console device. - for each VM, you must disable and re-enable the console device.
+This way, Engine automatically upgrades the device configuration.

+Hosts added to 3.6 clusters using Engine 3.6 are automatically configured to properly support the serial console device.
+VMs created using Engine 3.6 in 3.6 clusters automatically support the serial console device.

+Any VM in 3.5 cluster, or any host added to 3.5 clusters by Engine 3.6 are not affected.

       == VirtIO serial console ==
       Allow the users to connect directly to the emulated serial console of the VMs, using SSH.